BigPolarBear1/factorization/README.md

 EDIT: BTW, THIS IS A BAD EXAMPLE, SINCE THIS DOESN'T HAVE THAT VALID MAPPING IN THAT QUADRATIC TO LINEAR COEFFICIENT MAPPING.
 JUST AN EXAMPLE TO ILLUSTRATE WHAT I'M TRYING TO DO I GUESS.

+EDIT2: Woops, I already see it now...
+I confused myself by looking at an example that doesn't have a valid mapping in the hashmap.. when both do, then its very easy and straight forward to combine then.
+Anyway..
+I'll continue tomorrow.

 1\*40^2-150\*40+4387 = -13</br>
 1\*36^2-158\*36+4387 = -5